Dave & Kay Miller

 Saugus, California

 The Belendez Rose Garden is located in Santa Clarita, California.
-Bob and Kitty grow about 350 roses of all types.
-Approximately 85 hybrid teas, 50 floribundas, 135 miniatures (mostly grown in 7-gallon pots), 20 old garden roses, 30 Austin shrubs, and a few miscellaneous roses.
-Our summers are hot and dry, with temperatures often reaching 100.
+Bob and Kitty used to grow about 350 roses of all types, but have now downsized to about 225 rose bushes.
+This includes hybrid teas, floribundas, minifloras, miniatures (mostly grown in 7-gallon pots), old garden roses (antiques), Austin shrubs, and a few polyanthas and climbers.
+Mostly hybrid teas and floribundas are in the front yard, while the antique roses, shrub roses, miniature and miniflora roses are in back.
+Arches and trellises lead along the side yard to the rear yard where a natural rock waterfall captures the attention of visitors.
+Our summers are hot and dry, with temperatures often reaching 100 and more.
 Humidity is rare.
-Our winters occasionally dip down into the 30's at night, with averages in the 50's during the days.
-We do not need to winter protect.
-Kitty and Bob are Consulting Rosarians, and love to exhibit their roses.
+Our winters occasionally dip down into the mid-30's at night, with averages in the 50's during the days.
+We do not need to winter protect our roses.
+Kitty and Bob are Master Rosarians, and were award-winning rose exhibitors.

 George & Karen T.S.
 Gubert